One of the most common questions we get about Cuddy and Cuddly Lite is do composting toilet smell?

 The frequency of use will impact the smell of every toilet everywhere.
 A higher frequency of use results in more waste being introduced into the solids bin, which may increase the potential for odor.
 Proper management and replacement of organic material can help mitigate the smell associated with frequent use; our favorite is coco coir, although others praise peat moss and sawdust.

-Besides separating liquids from solids, the main reason why Cuddy does not smell is thanks to its internal carbon filter and ventilation fan!
-Our composting toilet features a fan that draws air through an activated carbon filter to prevent odors escaping.
+Besides separating liquids from solids, another reason why Cuddy does not smell is thanks to its internal carbon filter and ventilation fan!
+The fan draws air through an activated carbon filter to prevent odors escaping.

 Once you’ve established why your portable toilet is smelling, it’s time to do something about it.
 Here are our top tips.